 If you or someone you know is struggling with hearing loss either in the United States or around the world, we may be able to provide hearing aid assistance.
 Contact us, and a representative from our organization will be in touch to discuss options.

-The TPA Scholarship Trust for Hearing Impaired is to provide financial aid to children and adults who suffer deafness or hearing impairment and may seek to apply for financial aid for a hearing aid.
-Please visit their website and note the submission deadline date for the Scholarship Trust Application.
+The TPA Hearing Trust for Hearing Impaired is to provide financial aid to children and adults who suffer deafness or hearing impairment and may seek to apply for financial aid for a hearing aid.
+Please visit their website and note the submission deadline date for the Hearing Trust Application.

 Veterans